arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Experiments and Analyses

-We report the main evaluation results in Table~\ref{tab:maintable_eval_results} and summarize our key findings as follows.
-A visual comparison of model-wise performance across methods is also provided in Figure~\ref{fig:results_overview}.
+We report the main results in Table~\ref{tab:maintable_eval_results} and summarize key findings below; a model-wise comparison across methods is shown in Figure~\ref{fig:results_overview}.

-\textbf{(1) All methods and models struggle to distinguish relevant papers from distractors.} For example, even with their best-performing methods, LLAMA-3.3 and GPT-4o achieve only 65.4\% and 71.3\% recall on average, respectively.
-This indicates that a significant number of distractor papers are still being included in the generated tables.
-Additionally, we observe that processing papers individually or using only abstracts for inclusion decisions yields better performance than concatenating full texts.
-This suggests that excessively long prompts may weaken LLMs’ ability to make accurate inclusion decisions for each paper.
+\textbf{(1) All methods and models struggle to distinguish relevant papers from distractors.} Even at their best settings, LLaMa-3.3 and GPT-4o reach only 65.4--74.6\% recall and 60.0--71.5\% precision in T2 (Table~\ref{tab:maintable_eval_results}), indicating substantial distractor inclusion or missed relevant papers depending on the operating point.
+We also find that processing papers individually, or using only abstracts for inclusion decisions, performs better than concatenating full texts, suggesting that overly long prompts can weaken per-paper inclusion decisions.

-\textbf{(2) Aligning generated schemas with the ground-truth table remains challenging.} Among the baselines, the second method consistently achieves higher recall (e.g., 69.3\% with LLAMA-3.3), primarily because it generates a larger number of columns, leading to more overlaps with the ground-truth schema.
-However, other methods exhibit significantly lower recall, indicating that LLMs still struggle to generate meaningful columns that align well with the ground-truth structure.
+\textbf{(2) Aligning generated schemas with the ground-truth table remains challenging.} Among the baselines, the second method tends to achieve higher recall (e.g., 69.3\% with LLaMa-3.3), largely because it produces more columns and thus overlaps more often with the ground-truth schema.
+Other methods have notably lower recall, indicating that generating meaningful columns that match the gold structure remains difficult.